Simplifying HOV Lane Access

 Overview

-Traditional toll tag / transponder used for HOV validation
+Traditional toll tag used for HOV validation

 I structured the solution around three principles, each shaping clear design decisions.